CristianManta/contrastive-learning/README.md

 Now running again the baseline + Tikhonov script with `penalty=0.1`, as well as contrastive + (classic) Tikhonov with the same `penalty`.
 So far, the training finally seems to work well (accuracy values make sense).

+Attack results are in.
+Except for the plb row of the last table, the results are not satisfying.